Rent Board Fee Frequently Asked Questions

 There is one primary contact for each property.
 Whoever is in charge of managing the entire property should email email@example.com and the Rent Board’s records will be updated with a primary contact.
 If you are an additional owner and would like a copy of a Rent Board notice, please email firstname.lastname@example.org.

 The Site Address of my property in the Portal is not the right one for the residential unit(s) in my building.
 I want this fixed.

-The system is anchored by parcel (Assessor’s Parcel Number – the block and lot).
-If no additional data has been entered into the system by Rent Board staff or the property owner, the lowest building address in the range of building addresses for the property functions as the system default.
+The system is anchored by parcel (Assessor’s Parcel Number/Block and Lot).
+If no additional data has been entered into the system by Rent Board staff or the property owner, the lowest building address in the range of building addresses for the property functions is set as the system default.
 For some properties with multiple condominium unit numbers, the unit number may not appear.
 Rent Board staff can correct the record, but as long as the APN is correct, your payment will be properly credited.